 The more advanced concepts should be introduced as kids get to high school age – and they can now be introduced in real-life situations.
 For instance, when they are learning to drive, they should learn about insurance.
 When they are thinking about getting a job you should talk about taxes.

-What are some good ways to engender financial savvy?
+What are some good ways to instill financial habits?

 - Introduce them to books at an early age that reference finances.